kornawe/BKey.Tetris/README.md

 ## Visual Studio

 1. Open the .sln
-2. Set the startup project to BKey.Tetirs.Console
+2. Set the startup project to BKey.Tetris.Console
 3. Build
 4. Debug